 - FAQ (frequently asked questions)

-- The Program Summary document with projects, participant lists, posters, and pictures
+- The 2022 program summary document with projects, participant lists, posters, and pictures

-- Final Presentation Video and Slides from the June 25, 2021 meeting with 120 people attending over zoom.
+- Last year (2021) Final Presentation Video and Slides from the June 25, 2021 meeting with 120 people attending over zoom.
+This summer final presentations will be in early Fall semester, with video and slides provided afterward.

 |Accessible only to participants in the AI Summer Program (through the associated google group)|